Azure/azure-rest-api-specs/documentation/swagger-good-patterns.md

  - **Mutability**

-	- Use x-ms-mutability extension to document mutability aspects of models
+	- Use [x-ms-mutability extension](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-mutability) to document mutability aspects of models.
-	- `Readonly: true` should be applied on all read-only properties
+	- `Readonly: true` should be applied on all read-only properties.
+Read-only values include server generated values.
+The provisioning state is a canonical example of a read-only property.

  - **Required properties**

-	- `Required: true` should be applied on all required properties
+	- All required properties should be indicated by name in the `required` array attribute.

  - **Correct data types**

 	- Use correct data types for properties.
 A lot of times boolean properties are marked as string

  - **Resource should include all the properties per ARM standard**
+	- Please refer to [Resource definitions](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/resource-definitions.md) for version V1 and version V2 definitions.

  - **Response Codes**

-	- Include all the response codes for an operations including error response codes
+	- Include all the positive response codes for an operation.